rudsonalves/bgbazzar/README.md

 # ChangeLog

+## 2024/10/30 - version: 0.7.09+61

+This commit introduces several important refactorings and improvements across multiple files in the Parse server repositories, focusing on modularizing error handling, refining query logic, and optimizing code readability and maintainability.

+### Changes made:

+1. **lib/repository/parse_server/common/parse_to_model.dart**:
+   - Added `ParseObjectExtensions` extension to allow setting non-null fields on `ParseObject` using the `setNonNull` method.

+2. **lib/repository/parse_server/ps_ad_repository.dart**:
+   - Updated `moveAdsAddressTo` method to perform multiple ad updates in parallel using `Future.wait`, improving efficiency.
+   - Refactored `adsInAddress`, `updateStatus`, `getMyAds`, `get`, `save`, and `update` methods to use a more consistent error handling approach with `_handleError`.
+   - Introduced new helper methods `_parseCurrentUser`, `_parseAddress`, `_parseBoardgame`, `_createDefaultAcl`, `_prepareAdForSaveOrUpdate`, and `_handleError` to modularize repetitive logic, improve code readability, and facilitate reuse.
+   - Modified `_saveImages` to return directly as a list of `ParseFile` objects instead of wrapping the result in a `DataResult`, and refactored it for clarity and simplicity.
+   - Added `_prepareAdForSaveOrUpdate` to centralize ad creation or update logic, using `setNonNull` for all fields to prevent unnecessary null checks.
+   - Created new methods to generate `ParseObject` representations of address and board game (`_parseAddress`, `_parseBoardgame`) to improve maintainability.

+3. **lib/repository/parse_server/ps_user_repository.dart**:
+   - Renamed parameter `message` to `module` in `_handleError` method to standardize error handling parameters and improve log clarity.

+### Conclusion:
+These changes enhance the modularity and maintainability of the code by encapsulating repeated logic into well-defined helper methods and extensions.
+Additionally, the adoption of batch updates and parallelism in operations significantly improves performance, while consistent error handling across the repository ensures better error tracking and debugging.

 ## 2024/10/30 - version: 0.7.09+60

 This commit focuses on the restructuring and refactoring of the advertisement and board game models, as well as the migration from `PSAdRepository` to the use of a repository interface (`IAdRepository`).
 It also includes improvements to state management in the editing advertisements flow, specifically targeting modularity and reusability.